massimocaprinali/cloud-foundry-public/liberty-memoryLimits.md

 ```
 {: codeblock}

 * Specify the -Xmx argument in the jvm.options file if your application is a [server directory](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#server_directory) or a [packaged server](/docs/cloud-foundry-public?topic=cloud-foundry-public-options_for_pushing#packaged_server).
-For more inofrmation on usig the `jvm.options` file with the Liberty runtime, see [Setting generic JVM](http://www-01.ibm.com/support/docview.wss?uid=swg21596474).
+For more inofrmation on usig the `jvm.options` file with the Liberty runtime, see [Setting generic JVM](http://www-01.ibm.com/support/docview.wss?uid=swg21596474){: external}.